 Class “H”: a highly reactive clay.
 We see this site class around 20% of the time.

-H class soils have been broken into the groups.
+H class soils have been broken into two groups.
 H2 soils are more reactive than H1 soils so the footings for a H2 site are going to need to be stiffer than if you have a Class H1 or Class M soil.

 In general, ground movement on Class H1 and H2 sites is a bit more serious than Class M and Class S sites.
 Your engineer will need to be a bit more careful with the design and you’ll need to ensure and maintain good drainage around your home.